Michcioperz/mprzstdio/README.md

 okay so this is as ******** as possible

+YOU NEED PYTHON 3.4 AND G++ IN YOUR PATH KTHXBYE

 I only wrote it to easily deal with tasks from main.edu.pl platform

 I think it doesn't care about stderr but if it does why would it matter